-We've already seen a 77in flexible OLED screen from LG in action at CES 2014 and we've been told that, when it does become available, it will more than likely be just beyond the reach of most modest budgets to begin with.MORE: LG predicts bright future for OLED TVs as plasma faces final curtain
+We've already seen a 77in flexible OLED screen from LG in action at CES 2014.
+However, when it does become available, it will probably be beyond the reach of most budgets, at least to begin with.MORE: LG predicts bright future for OLED TVs as plasma faces final curtain

 New OLED TVs for 2015